 Select a an exam type

-Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK.
+Normally a good undergraduate honours degree (high 2:2 or above), or equivalent from a university outside the UK, in a subject falling in the areas of marketing, business, economics, food science and agriculture.
 Applicants who have relevant career experience are also welcome to apply.
-You will need an intermediate knowledge of microeconomics and quantitative methods, however, strong applicants with little or no training in economics may be admitted, provided you attend a pre-sessional economics course.
+Applicants without prior knowledge of microeconomics and quantitative methods are strongly advised to take some preliminary economics courses before commencing their study.
 Students may join immediately after their undergraduate degree, or after some years of employment to enhance career prospects by acquiring further skills.

 Students living in